JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 ## Phylogenetic regression

-Assume that we measured three traits in the data frame below.
+Assume that we measured three continuous traits in the data frame below.
 We want to study the impact of traits 1 and 2 on trait 3.
 To do that, we can perform a phylogenetic regression.

-In order to avoid confusion, the function takes in a `DataFrame`, that has an extra column with the names of the tips of the network, labeled `tipnames`.
+To make sure that data are mapped to the correct tip in the phylogeny, even though the tips might be ordered differently in the data frame compared to the phylogeny, our data needs to have a column with the names of the tips in the network.
+If this column is labeled `tipnames`, fitting the data will not require an extra option.
 ```@repl tree_trait
 using DataFrames
 dat = DataFrame(